 Therefore, it is necessary to balance the tick speed and game performance.

 How To Check The Current Tick Speed?

-To check the current, you can click on the function button and display the take speed in the top left corner of your screen.
+To check the current, you can click the function button and display the take speed in the top left corner of your screen.
 The tick speed is usually shown in TPS or ticks per second.

-You can choose to display the current TPS by pressing Alt + F3 anytime in the game.
+You can display the current TPS by pressing Alt + F3 anytime in the game.
 However, you can also use the described method and follow these steps to find the tick speed in Minecraft.

 - Open the current world.

 - Pause the game.

 - Navigate to settings.